CochiseLinuxUsersGroup/CochiseLinuxUsersGroup.github.io/_posts/2026-03-24-CLUG-Linux-Workshop-Meeting.md

 ![alt text](https://raw.githubusercontent.com/CochiseLinuxUsersGroup/CochiseLinuxUsersGroup.github.io/master/images2/resizeplus_Dan_Shaw_and_his_computer.jpg)

  * To date we have conducted 363 installs on laptop and desktop computers.
 Last year we conducted 88.
 This year we have conducted 22.
- * We have 39 people on our mailing list, 55 people on our Facebook page, and 11 people on our Discord channel.
+ * We have 39 people on our mailing list, 55 people on our Facebook page.
  * We have 15 desktop computers and 2 laptop computers ready for donation.

 **Future Presentations:**